 The traditions behind why slot machines use bar and fruit symbols are decades old, and the history of slot machines is fascinating all by itself.

-In this post, I explain what the different slot machine icons mean and why it matters to the average player.
+In this post, I explain what the different slot machine symbols’ meanings are and why it matters to the average player.

 1-What Does the Bar Symbol Mean on a Slot Machine?